dstackai/dstack.github.io/docs/index.md

 As an AI researcher 👩🏽‍🔬, you always want to focus on experiments 🧪 and their metrics 📈.

+!!! warning ""
     Training production-ready models 👷🏽‍ however requires high reproducibility 🧬 and involves many things that may distract you from your work.

 ### 📦 Versioning data